jouni/j-elements/docs/util/stylable.md

 The performance impact is linearly correlated to the number of style sheet in the global scope and in the scope where the element is attached, and to the number of CSS rules in those style sheets.
 Each stylable element traverses all those style sheets and the rules inside them recursively every time they are attached to the DOM.

 Try to keep the number of style sheets in the global scope low.
 Avoid attaching a large number of elements (which use `Stylable`) to the DOM at the same time.
 For example, avoid using `Stylable` for items in a large list/grid.

+### Pre-processors

+CSS pre-processors such as Sass, Less and Stylus can remove/combine/flatten the component media queries so that they no longer work as expected.
+If you are using a pre-processor, consider avoiding nested media queries or omitting style sheets with component media queries from pre-processing.

+PostCSS does not alter the media queries and should work as expected.

 #### Optimizations possibilities